crtcji/UbuntuAfterConf/README.md

 # UbuntuAfterConf
-Set of bash scripts to automate the configuration of the freshly installed Ubuntu 16.04 LTS
+sSet of bash scripts to automate the configuration of the freshly installed Ubuntu 16.04 LTS

 #### Work in progress for the next version can be foun [here](https://github.com/crtcji/UbuntuAfterConf/projects/1).